 In conjunction with this change, President Obama also moved up the beginning of the FAFSA filing period from January 1st to October 1st each year.
 This change was designed to help families have more time in comparing college costs and making a better informed decision.
 Many people do not realize that each presidential administration, as well as the elected government officials of that state, make important changes to federal and state financial aid programs each year.

 While many families quickly dismiss the FAFSA as they believe they will not qualify, there is a movement that many colleges are now using the FAFSA to determine institutional merit aid awards which are non-need based aid.
 Considering the expensive total cost of a college education, it is important for all families, regardless of income, to understand the base tax year of the FAFSA.

 Campus to Career Crossroads, uniquely provides independent educational college consulting that can encompass the full spectrum of college admissions and the complex financial aid process.
-Please contact Campus to Career Crossroads if you are concerned about college costs in the months or years ahead as doubt, confusion, and regret should not be part of the college journey.
+If you are concerned about college costs in the months or years ahead as doubt, confusion, and regret should not be part of the college journey.
+Please contact Campus to Career Crossroads today.